World Vegetable Center: Research and development

 Indigenous or traditional vegetables, particularly those of Asia and Africa are another focus of research at the World Vegetable Center.
 Indigenous vegetables are domesticated or semi-wild vegetable crops that are grown in particular regions as an integral part of a local food system.
 Many of them are underutilized crops, particularly in regions where they are not native.

 The Center has collaborated with the Global Crop Diversity Trust and Kew Gardens to study the domestication of eggplant.

+The Center is believed to have the largest collection of chili peppers in the world.
+They have been engaged in research to find and breed climate change resistant chili pepper cultivars.

 Climate change

-According to The Public Broadcasting Service (PBS), "At the World Vegetable Center, experts are looking to the wild relatives of domesticated crops to save the human diet from climate change."
+According to the Public Broadcasting Service (PBS), "At the World Vegetable Center, experts are looking to the wild relatives of domesticated crops to save the human diet from climate change."

 Germplasm collection

 A collection of vegetable germplasm is kept at the World Vegetable Center, which is considered to have the largest and most diverse collection in the world.
 The collection itself contains more than 60,000 accessions of 442 different species collected from 156 countries.

 AVGRIS, the WorldVeg Vegetable Genetic Resources Information System, provides access to all the Center's data associated with germplasm conservation and management, from registration, characterization, evaluation, and seed inventory to seed distribution.

 A backup selection of the Center's germplasm collection is held at the Svalbard Global Seed Vault in Norway with the goal of a backup for the entire collection being in place by 2025.